 Let me paint the picture for you: We were about two months into our startup idea.
 We had stars in our eyes and excitement in our bellies.
 Both my business partner and I were â€śgreenâ€ťâ€”meaning, this was our first startup venture, and we had no idea what we were about to get ourselves into on that warm fall day when we walked into the office of our soon-to-be attorneyâ€¦

 The attorney was, in fact, a business attorney, but what we later discovered was she had never before worked with a tech startup with high growth ambitions, the need to raise multiple rounds of financing over the next two years, and the goal to exit/sell the company in a five- to seven-year timeframe.

-We were targeting to raise around $3 million in investment capital.
+We were targeting raising around $3 million from investors.
 We had personally invested $70,000 of our own money at this point, and we were hoping to raise at least another $250,000 to help us hire a team, launch our company, and begin to build our product.

 We soon got interest from an angel investor, and he wanted to invest $300,000 in our startup.
 My business partner and I were elated.
 After a couple of due diligence meetings with the investor and our attorneys, he gave us the check.

 The deal we made with him was heâ€™d get 30% of our company in exchange for the $300K, and my business partner and I each diluted from 50% ownership down to 35% each.
 So far it sounded like a fair deal, considering we didnâ€™t yet have a product developedâ€”only a pitch deck, a business plan, a fleshed-out idea, and some user interface (UI) designs of what we thought our online product would look like.

 However, the deal we made with this investor was not in the best favor of the companyâ€™s growthâ€”we just didnâ€™t know it at the time.